EgoMaw/simple-react-validator/README.md

 [![Powered by Dockwa](https://raw.githubusercontent.com/dockwa/openpixel/dockwa/by-dockwa.png)](https://engineering.dockwa.com/)

+# Fork Information
+This fork aims to fix a few personal annoyances I have with the original project as well as get closer to matching Laravel's validations because that's what I need out of this project.
+Feel free to come along for the journey!
+This fork is not endorsed or related to the original project, which you can find at https://github.com/dockwa/simple-react-validator.

 # About
 Simple React Validator is exactly as it sounds.
 We wanted to build a validator for react that had minimal configuration and felt natural to use.
 It's configuration and usage is similar to the Laravel PHP framework and make validation as easy as one line.